Blitzman/CarND-Model-Predictive-Control/README.md

 #### Timestep length and elapsed duration (N & dt)

+The timestep length and duration combination that provided the best results was `N=10` and `dt=0.1`.
+Those values were empirically chosen after trying various combinations.

 #### Polynomial fitting and MPC processing

 A third order polynomial is fitted to the waypoints in line 115 of `src/main.cpp` to later feed the MPC solver.
 Before that fitting, the waypoints are preprocessed (lines 108-113 of `src/main.cpp`) to transform them into the vehicle's space.

 #### Model predictive control with latency

+Our MPC implementation is able to handle a 100 millisecond latency.
+In order to achieve this robustness we were inspired by other approaches taken by Jeremy Shannon and NikolasEnt.
+On the one hand, the original equations for the kinematics depend on the actuations from the previous timestep.
+However, with 100ms delay they are applied one timestep later (which is 100ms or 0.1s, our specified `dt`).
+To take that into account, we introduced code in `src/MPC.cpp` (lines 66-69) to make the model use the previous timestep actuations to account for latency.
+On the other hand, we also penalized the combination of velocity and delta (line 29 on `src/MPC.cpp`) with a weight `w_dv`.

 ### Simulation